Veterinarians: To report an

 animal that you suspect to be rabid, click

-reportable.
+rabies quarantine and human patient treatment.
 Note that bat bites can be too small

 to detect.
 All bat-human or bat-domestic

 animal interactions should be reported.
+Wild mammal

 How Do I Report Bites?
 To report